 - a) Undertakings active in the primary production of fishery and aquaculture products; - b) Undertakings active in the processing and marketing of fishery and aquaculture products, where the amount of the aid is fixed on the basis of price or quantity of products purchased or put on the market; - c) Undertakings active in the primary production of agricultural products; - d) Undertakings active in the processing and marketing of agricultural products, in one of the following cases: - Where the amount of the aid is fixed on the basis of the price or quantity of such products purchased from primary producers or put on the market by the undertakings concerned; - ii.
-Where the aid is conditional on being partly or entirely passed on to primary producers; - e) Aid to export-related activities towards third countries or Member States, namely aid directly linked to the quantities exported, to the establishment and operation of a distribution network or to other current expenditure linked to the export activity; - f) Aid contingent upon the use of domestic goods and services over imported goods and services;
+Where the aid is conditional on being partly or entirely passed on to primary producers; - e) Aid granted to export-related activities towards third countries or Member States, namely aid directly linked to the quantities exported, to the establishment and operation of a distribution network or to other current expenditure linked to the export activity; - f) Aid contingent upon the use of domestic goods and services over imported goods and services;

-Where an undertaking is active in the sectors referred to in points (a), (b), (c) or (d) above, or has other activities falling within the scope of the de minimis Regulation, the de minimis Regulation shall apply to aid granted in respect of the latter sectors or activities, provided that the Foundation ensures, by relying on appropriate means such as separation of activities or separation of accounts, that the activities in the sectors excluded from the scope of this Regulation do not benefit from the de minimis aid granted in accordance with this Measure.
+Where an undertaking is active in the sectors referred to in points (a), (b), (c) or (d) above, and is also active in one or more of the other sectors falling within the scope of the de minimis Regulation, or has other activities falling within the scope of the de minimis Regulation, the de minimis Regulation shall apply to aid granted in respect of the latter sectors or activities, provided that the Foundation ensures, by relying on appropriate means such as separation of activities or separation of accounts, that the activities in the sectors excluded from the scope of this Regulation do not benefit from the de minimis aid granted in accordance with this Measure.